Bumper pool: Gameplay

-The game is played with 5 red and 5 white billiard balls, with one ball in each set marked.
+The game is played with 5 red and 5 white billiard balls, with one ball in each set marked by a circle of the other color.
 At the start of play, each set of balls is arranged on five spots near each edge of the table by a pocket with the marked ball placed directly in front of the pocket.
 The object is for a player to sink all of their balls into their pocket at the opposite end of the table.
 The player's marked ball must be sunk before the player can shoot any other balls.
 Unlike most other billiard games, there is no designated cue ball; any ball may be shot directly with the cue stick, including into a pocket, rather than the more common rule that a cue ball must be hit into the intended ball.

 To begin play, both players shoot their marked ball simultaneously, banking the ball off the cushion to their right and attempting to sink their ball in their pocket at the other end of the table.
 If both players sink their first shot they each select another ball, place it in front of their opponent's pocket and repeat the simultaneous shot.
 If both players successfully sink all five of their balls in this fashion the game ends in a draw.

-If, on the initial simultaneous shot, one player fails to sink his or her marked ball in the pocket, the player who successfully sank a ball or who came closest to his or her own pocket shoots next.
-A player's turn continues until he or she fails to sink a ball.
+If, on the initial simultaneous shot, one player fails to sink their marked ball in the pocket, the player who successfully sank a ball or who came closest to their own pocket shoots next.
+A player's turn continues until they fail to sink a ball.

 When a player sinks all five balls in the target pocket without interruption of their sequence of play, it is referred to as a 'perfect game'.